Image-guided laser surgery becoming go-to option for epilepsy

 Epilepsy is one of the most common disorders of the nervous system, affecting almost two million people in the United States.
-Many patients can control their seizures with medication or changes to their diet, but 20 to 30 percent of patients do not respond to medication.
-For those needing an alternative, surgery is an option.
+Many patients can control their seizures with medication or changes to their diet, but 20 to 30% of patients do not respond to medication.
+For those needing an alternative, surgery is a highly effective option.

-Warnke and his team use these techniques and a CT scanner in the operating room to guide a laser through a small, three-millimenter opening in the skull.
+Warnke's team has performed over 200 laser ablations.
+They use these techniques and a CT scanner in the operating room to guide a laser through a small, three-millimenter opening in the skull.
 The laser ablates, or basically burns away, the troublesome nerve cells causing the seizures.
 Using 3D images of the brain as a guide, they insert a laser fiber (less than 2 mm thick) through a small incision and position it next to the target area of the brain.
 Then, they take the patient to an MRI machine and send a laser beam through the fiber to heat up the tissue.

 As this happens, doctors continuously measure the brain's temperature via the MR images.
 The longer the heat is applied, the farther it spreads through the surrounding tissue.
 Once the necessary heat has fully covered the lesion, they stop and pull out the fiber through the skin.